 23. Accredited news media will continue to have entry to the Court (subject to the measures set out in paragraphs 6-17 above) in order to report court proceedings, and to ensure open and transparent justice.
 Remote access for accredited news media will also continue to be facilitated.

 Counsel are expected to assist the court by:

 a.
 Briefing clients and witnesses on public health messages and the requirements of this protocol, including:

 i.
 Not to come to court if unwell.

 ii.
 To advise counsel as early as possible if they are unable to attend court.

 b.
-Seeking remote participation in appropriate cases, including in relation to the requirements set out in paragraphs 5-10 above.
+Seeking remote participation in appropriate cases, as set out in paragraphs 7-10 above.

 c.
 Raising any deficiencies with cleaning, the availability of cleaning supplies or social distancing with a Service Manager